triweb/triweb-apps-banner/README.md

 2. **Deploy the Banner TWA**

-    Add TXT records under the `_triweb.` subdomain to deploy the Banner app and configure it with the desired theme and text:
+    While still in your domain's control panel, add TXT records under the `_triweb.` subdomain to deploy the Banner app and configure it with the desired theme and text:

     ```
     _triweb.www.mydomain.com    TXT     "app banner/themes/default"